feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 * The verified version of the fact
 * The source

+**Claim-type verification:** For every claim, establish not just whether it is true or false, but **what type of claim it is**.
+Is this a confirmed cash figure or a conditional warrant?
+A projection or a disclosed number?
+A named source's statement or an anonymous estimate?
+A legal filing figure or a journalist's approximation?
+The type determines how the claim can be used in the script.
+A claim can be technically true and still be misrepresented if its type is not preserved — "Disney planned a $1 billion investment" and "Disney held $1 billion in stock warrants" are both technically accurate but mean completely different things.

 **Timeline verification:** For any story involving multiple people departing, resigning, or leaving, establish the exact sequence.
 Who left first, who left second, how much time elapsed.
 Get this right before writing anything — timeline errors embedded in early drafts persist through rewrites.

 Note any claims that originate from a single source — these must be presented with epistemic hedging in the script.
 Note any claims whose figures come from legal documents, court filings, or official disclosures — these should be identified as such in the script because they carry more credibility than estimates.

+**Single-source numeric figures — removal, not hedging:** If a specific numeric figure (a cost, a rate, a statistic) originates from a single anonymous source — a forum post, a social media comment, an unattributed estimate with no sourcing chain — it defaults to **removal**, not hedging.
+Hedging implies partial credibility that does not exist for anonymous numeric claims.
+Replace with general language confirmed by industry consensus, or cut entirely.
+The script must never look authoritative by citing fake precision.

 At the end, produce a clean verified fact sheet — the only version of the facts that will appear in the script.
 Never use unverified claims.

 ---

 ## STEP 3 — STUDY THE CREATOR'S VOICE